SolderBits/My-Heart-Keychain/README.md

 # My-Heart-Keychain
 A Cute little Led Chaser
-# ❤️ Heart-Shaped LED Chaser

-A custom heart-shaped LED chaser PCB designed using a **555 timer** and **4017 decade counter**.
+A custom heart-shaped LED chaser PCB designed using a 555 timer and 4017 decade counter.
 The LEDs light up sequentially to create a chasing effect around the heart-shaped board.

+I loved The idea of making my own bag charm and started working on this project which totally went super great.
-##  Features
+## Schematics

-- Custom heart-shaped PCB
-- 10 LED sequential chaser
-- NE555 timer
-- CD4017 decade counter
-- 50KΩ cermet potentiometer for speed control
-- Through-hole components
-- Top and bottom copper layers
-- Custom PCB layout
+## PCB
+### Front

+### Back